kronberger-droid/Labor-III-ESR/main.typ

 *Determination of the Resonance Magnetic Field $B_0$*

 - Insert the 30-75 MHz plug-in coil (medium) and place the DPPH sample in the coil.

-- Switch on the ESR base unit and position it so that the plug-in coil with DPPH sample is in the center of the Helmholtz-coil pair (see Fig. 4).
+- Switch on the ESR base unit and position it so that the plug-in coil with DPPH sample is in the center of the Helmholtz-coil pair (see @helmholz-coil).

 - Set the resonance frequency $nu = 30 "MHz"$.

 - Set the modulation amplitude $U_"mod"$ to the second scale division.

 - Set the phase shift to $0°$.

 - Operate the oscilloscope in dual-channel mode:
   - Dual on

   - Time base $2"ms"/"cm"$

   - Amplitude I and II $0.5 "V"/"mm"$ AC
+#grid(
+  columns: (1fr, 1fr),
+  column-gutter: 1cm,
+  align: horizon,
+  [
-- Slowly increase the DC voltage $U_0$ to the Helmholtz coils until the resonance signals are equidistant (see Fig. 6).
+    - Slowly increase the DC voltage $U_0$ to the Helmholtz coils until the resonance signals are equidistant.

     - Switch the oscilloscope to XY mode and adjust the phase shift so that the two resonance peaks coincide.

-- Vary $U_0$ until the resonance signal is symmetric, keeping the modulation voltage as low as possible.
+    - Vary $U_0$ until the resonance signal is symmetric, keeping the modulation voltage as low as possible. (see @resonance-signal)
+  ],
+  [
+    #figure(caption: [Equidistant resonance signal], image(
+      width: 6cm,
+      "assets/resonance_curve.jpeg",
+    ))<resonance-signal>
+  ],
+)
 - Measure the DC current $2 I_0$ through the Helmholtz-coil pair and record it together with the resonance frequency $nu$.

 - Increase $nu$ by $5 "MHz"$ and adjust $U_0$ to reestablish resonance.

 - Again measure and record the current $2 I_0$.

 - Continue raising $nu$ in 5 MHz steps (switch to the 75-130 MHz coil (small) at 75 MHz) and repeat the measurements.

 *Determination of the Half-Width $delta B_0$*
 - Operate the oscilloscope in XY mode:

   - Amplitude II $0.05 "V"/"mm" "AC"$

 - Reestablish the resonance condition for $nu = 50 "MHz"$ (medium plug-in coil).

 - Vary the modulation voltage $U_"mod"$ until the resonance trace spans the full screen width (10 cm) in the X-direction.

 - Switch the ammeter to AC mode and measure the effective current $2 I_"mod"$ corresponding to $U_"mod"$.

 - Increase the X-deflection, read off the width $Delta U$ of the resonance peak at half its height, and record it.